Skip to main content

 Frequently Asked Questions

-Shoja is a mountain village in the Tirthan Valley of Himachal Pradesh, situated at 2700 meters and just 16 km from Jibhi.
-It lies along NH305 and serves as the gateway to Jalori Pass and the Great Himalayan National Park buffer zone.
+Shoja is a small, pine-scented village perched at 2,700 meters in the Tirthan Valley, Kullu District, just 16 km from Jibhi village, and serves as the gateway to Jalori Pass.

 PeopleOfJibhi